ryanrgdavis/tic-tac-toe/README.md

 What I would do differently is to focus on the 'Keep It Simple Stupid' rule since I always overcomplicating things.

 ## :white_check_mark: Future features
-- Display scores and what round it is
+- Display scores and display what round it is
+- Colour and animations